Israel presses into Gaza as pro-Palestinian protests spread worldwide

 An Israeli soldier was killed overnight when a tank overturned in Gaza, the military said Monday.
 In total, 312 Israeli soldiers have been killed, most of them on Oct.
 7.

-About a thousand Palestinians have died in Gaza since Friday, according to the Gaza Ministry of Health, bringing the overall death toll there to more than 8,000.
+About a thousand Palestinians have been killed in Gaza since Friday, according to the Gaza Ministry of Health, bringing the overall death toll there to more than 8,000.

 After two nights and a day of internet and phone service outages, Palestinian communications came back on Sunday.
 Across Gaza and beyond, Palestinians expressed relief as families were able to reach loved ones.